How Much Do You Have to Make to File Taxes?

 Do minors have to file taxes?

-Dependent status is equally important to this equation.
-If you claim your child as a dependent, and they meet these income thresholds, they need to file a tax return.
-But there's another option: If they only have unearned income, and it's less than $12,500, you can choose to include this income on your own tax return.
+There is an exception.
+If your dependent only has unearned income, and it's less than $13,500 in 2025, you can choose to include this income on your own tax return.

 If you claim someone as a dependent on your tax return, they are subject to certain IRS filing requirements whether they are children or adults.
 A tax return is necessary when their earned income is more than their Standard Deduction.